maxsitt/insect-detect-docs/docs/software/pisetup.md

 UTC time, so you have to convert the wake-up times to your time zone (in our case UTC+2).
 As you can see in the example below, we set our Wakeup Alarm to `Every day` at `Hour` `7;10;13;16` UTC time, which means that the PiJuice will wake up the Raspberry Pi everyday at 9, 12, 15 and 18 o'clock (UTC+2).
-Don't forget to activate `Wakeup enabled` and press `Set alarm` to save your specified wake-up times.
+Activate `Wakeup enabled` and press `Set alarm` to save your specified wake-up times.

 ![VS Code PiJuice Wakeup Alarm](assets/images/pijuice_wakeup_alarm.png){ width="500" }

+!!! tip ""

+    During summer it might make sense to not record around noon, as many insects are not active during the hottest daytime.
+Also the temperature in the camera trap enclosure will be lower if the RPi and OAK-1 are not running, which can increase the charging efficiency of the batteries.

 With this we are finished with the PiJuice Zero pHAT configuration and we can set up the cron job that will execute the monitoring script at boot in the next